-REPORTING CRIME - A CRIME VICTIM'S FIRST AMENDMENT RIGHT

-~ By Meg Garvin, Lead Staff Attorney, and Wyatt Rolfe, Second Year Law Student at Lewis & Clark Law School and Legal Intern for NCVLI
+REPORTING CRIME: A VICTIM'S FIRST AMENDMENT BY Meg Garvin, NCVLI Lead Staff Attorney, and Wyatt Rolfe, Lewis & Clark Law Student and NCVLI Legal Intern

-Imagine: Jane Doe has just been the victim of a sexual assault.
-She is angry, ashamed, in denial, nervous about entering an unknown criminal justice system, and is terrified that her attacker will come after her again if she reports the crime.
+Imagine your friend, relative, or client in this position: Jane Doe has just been the victim of a sexual assault.
+She is angry, ashamed, nervous about entering an unfamiliar criminal justice system, and terrified that her attacker will come after her if she reports the crime.

-Now imagine: Jane musters the courage to report the crime and cooperate with law enforcement throughout the investigation.
-After the case ends, defendant files a civil suit, alleging defamation, malicious prosecution, abuse of process, negligent supervision, intentional infliction of emotional distress, negligent infliction of emotional distress, and false arrest, all based on Jane's reporting of the crime and her cooperation with law enforcement.
+Jane musters the courage to report the crime and cooperate with law enforcement throughout the investigation.
+The case ends before going to trial or plea, and the defendant files a civil suit, alleging defamation, malicious prosecution, abuse of process, negligent supervision, intentional infliction of emotional distress, negligent infliction of emotional distress, and false arrest - all based on Jane's reporting of the crime and her cooperation with law enforcement.

-Unfortunately, this hypothetical is not a hypothetical.
-These retaliatory lawsuits are frighteningly common and have the aim and effect of chilling victim's First Amendment rights.
+Unfortunately, this scenario is not unusual.
+Retaliatory lawsuits are frighteningly common and have the aim and effect of chilling a victim's First Amendment rights.